hmasing/solo_aviation_playbook/README.md

 9. Quality Control and Post-Maintenance Checks
 10. Tool and Equipment Calibration and Maintenance
 11. Technician Training and Certification Tracking
-12. Customer Communication and Work Approval
+12. Client Communication and Work Approval
 13. Hazardous Materials Handling and Disposal
 14. Shop Safety and Cleanliness Protocols
 15. Billing and Invoicing for Maintenance Services

 ### 🎓 Flight School Operations (15 Procedures)

 1. Student Enrollment and Onboarding
 2. Flight Lesson Scheduling
 3. Aircraft Maintenance and Inspection